retroelec/T-HMI-C64/README.md

 The code should also be portable to other ESP32-S3 boards (and even other platforms).

 The emulator is also available as a Linux, Mac and Windows application using SDL for graphics, input, and sound.
+In addition, there is a Linux terminal version using the notcurses library for graphics and input.

 [![C64 Emulator on development board Lilygo T-HMI](doc/donkey_kong.png)](https://youtu.be/OmPJlIjszpE)